Museums in Athens: A Local’s Guide to the Best Athens Museums

 It is unfortunate that a lot of treasures and items that were excavated from the Acropolis are not on display here.
 They remain in the British Museum in London.
 Nevertheless, the exhibits are still fascinating and extensive.

-The Acropolis museum consistently ranks on various lists of the best museums in Athens.
+The Acropolis Museum consistently ranks on various lists of the best museums in Athens.
 After you pay a visit here, it becomes clear why.

 There is an excellent coffee shop on the second floor of the museum.
 If you want to rest your legs for a little while, you can enjoy a strong Greek coffee and a hot slice of spanakopita as you enjoy the view.